simon-quach/sink-or-swim/README.md

 ## What we learned
  - The importance of thorough data cleaning and preprocessing in order to train an accurate machine learning model
- - How to use NextJS 13 to create a webapp with a user-friendly interface
+ - How to use Next.js 13 to create a webapp with a user-friendly interface
  - Using Framer Motion for animations